 “Hey sleepy head, we’re in Puerto Barrios.
 We are getting off the bus to meet my friends and will be taking a boat to Livingston; it’s the only way,” she says.

-As we exit the bus, Diana yells and laughs, “Hey, we made it; why did we decide to take an early bus; you are clearly not ready to go!”
+As we exit the bus, Diana laughs.
+“Hey, we made it; why did we decide to take an early bus; you are clearly not ready to go.”

 Diana is talking to Jose, her Guatemalan friend from school.
 Jose is taller than most Guatemalans, he has dark hair in an almost bob haircut; it reminds me of the Beatles, I guess, if they were Hispanic.
 His nickname is ‘Camarada’, which is comrade in English.
 It is endearing and a compliment to anyone nicknamed it since it means you are loved, fun, and noticed.
 I want a nickname.

-Jose smiles warmly and gives Diana a hug and kisses her cheeks.
+Jose smiles and gives Diana a hug and kisses her cheeks.
 He leans in to do the same to me; I flinch.
 Still not used to it.

-Camarada laughs, “Ahhh, someone is not used to our culture yet.”
+Camarada laughs.
+“Ahhh, someone is not used to our culture yet.”

 I feel stupid and foolish even though it is a lighthearted comment.
 Camarada is clearly a cultured Guatemalan.

-Diana introduces me, “This is my sister Ivy, and we’ll have to go easy on her.
+“This is my sister Ivy,” Diana says, “and we’ll have to go easy on her.
 She has never been to Central America before and she doesn’t speak much Spanish.”

-Camarada just smiles and I feel like my fly is open, exposed, “Bienvenido, Ivy, we are going to have fun and we speak enough Spanish for you too.”
+Camarada just smiles and I feel like my fly is open, exposed.
+“Bienvenido, Ivy, we are going to have fun and we speak enough Spanish for you too.”
 His accent isn’t strong; it is exactly as I’d expect.

-He winks at me and turns back to Diana, “Molly wanted to get a massage before we left, so we just have to pick her up.
+He winks at me and turns back to Diana.
+“Molly wanted to get a massage before we left, so we just have to pick her up.
 In fact, we were thinking maybe we’d just stay at my house tonight and leave for Livingston tomorrow morning.
 There’s plenty of room and it’ll be fun, plus one less night of hotel expenses.
 I have plenty of Gallo and Walter said he might be able to make it if you want to see him.”

 He looks at Diana with a sneaky smile and laughs.
 Walter is Camarada’s best friend and Diana’s latest fling.
 I dislike the idea of staying at Jose’s house and have no idea what Gallo is.